geekhaidar/WD-Passport-Unlock-Linux/README.md

    (This will provide your WD Passport drive name)

    ![screenshot from 2018-08-28 06-11-54](https://user-images.githubusercontent.com/42756579/44694630-3835e680-aa8c-11e8-8163-14d51ca14337.png)

-   Example : In my case its "sdb" (See the line [sdb] Attached SCSI disk above the WD My Passport)
 3. **Download and decompress the code file**
 4. **Enter the decompressed directory in the terminal**
 5. **Install 'sg3_utils' package for your distro depends on the distro you use!**